 Last Voyage of the Inakawa-Maru – 1806

-The first known arrival of Japanese to the Kingdom of Hawaii came on May 5 1806, involving survivors of the ill-fated ship Inawaka-maru who had been adrift aboard their disabled ship for more than seventy days.
-The Inawaka-maru, a small cargo ship built-in 1798 in Osaka, was owned by MansukeMotoya of Kitaniura, Hiroshima, was chartered by the Kikkawa fiefdom in Iwakuni, a district in the present Yamaguchi prefecture, to transport floor mats and horse feed to the residence of the Kikkawalord in Edo (Tokyo today).
+The first known arrival of Japanese to the Kingdom of Hawaii came on May 5, 1806, involving survivors of the ill-fated ship Inawaka-maru who had been adrift aboard their disabled ship for more than seventy days.
+The Inawaka-maru, a small cargo ship built in 1798 in Osaka, was owned by MansukeMotoya of Kitaniura, Hiroshima, and was chartered by the Kikkawa fiefdom in Iwakuni, a district in the present Yamaguchi prefecture, to transport floor mats and horse feed to the residence of the Kikkawalord in Edo (Tokyo today).

 While crossing the Sea of Enshunada near the Shizuoka prefecture, the Inawaka-maru encountered a snowstorm backed by a strong east wind.
 The snowstorm turned into heavy rain, and the wind became stronger.
 The ship was soon disabled and was blown toward the Eastern Pacific.
 On January 7, 1806, due to the increased force of the wind, the crew cut the mast down, and the disabled ship began drifting further eastward.
 On January 11, two rocky islets were sighted, but a decision was made not to make a landing.
 The ship continued drifting eastward.
 The supply of water ran out on January 20.
 Except for relief during an occasional rainfall, the crew often went without water for four or five days.
 Rainwater was collected by every means possible.
 At times they had to quench their thirst by sucking on cloth that contained some moisture.